 Jesus taught some very difficult teachings in the Bread of Life Discourse which many disciples chose to not believe.
 So Jesus allowed them to leave.

-Based on scripture, the Bread of Life Discourse teachings are clearly “not” symbolic.
+According to facts from Holy Scripture, the Bread of Life Discourse teachings are clearly “not” symbolic.

 God Bless you on your journey!